Two-stage Training of Graph Neural Networks for Graph Classification: Experiments

 \subsubsection{Running time}

 For each hyperparameter setting in a dataset, the original setting takes up to half an hour to train a model.
 Due to having two stages, \ourtriplet and \ourfinetune take up to an hour for both stages.
 In~\cite{hlugzlplstrategies}, the transfer-learning method was reported to take up to one day to pre-train on a rich dataset.
+Pre-training each GNN architecture accordingly to~\cite{lu2021learning} took several hours to complete.